sukanto-m/santa-local-ai/README.md

 ```

 The Python server acts as a CORS proxy, eliminating the need to configure Ollama with special settings.
 Everything runs locally!

+🔐 Your Privacy & Location Data

+We take your privacy seriously:

+- Location is 100% optional - The app works perfectly fine without sharing your location
+- Explicit consent required - You must actively click "Share My Location" button
+- Browser-controlled - Your browser's geolocation API handles the permission
+- Never stored - Your coordinates are only used for real-time calculations, never saved
+- Never transmitted - Location data never leaves your browser, not even to the local server
+- Revocable anytime - You can deny or revoke location permission at any time in browser settings

+The location feature simply enhances the experience by showing Santa's distance from you.
+Without it, you can still track Santa globally and get AI-generated messages!

 ## 📁 Project Structure